moderndatacompany/dataos.info/docs/resources/lens/lens_setup.md

 ## Interacting with Lens in Development Environment

 Now that Lens is successfully running without errors, you can begin interacting with it using SQL APIs, REST APIs, or GraphQL APIs.
-This local setup allows you to thoroughly test Lens before proceeding to deployment, ensuring all functionalities are working as expected.
+This setup allows you to thoroughly test Lens before proceeding to deployment, ensuring all functionalities are working as expected.

 ### **Interacting via SQL API**